w-henderson/EMC-Solar-Sailors/README.md

 # EMC Solar Sailors
 EMC Solar Sailors is a project from Exeter Mathematics School in which we are designing a spacecraft to harness the power of photons to get to Mars.
 This repo contains the code for our simulations and calculations.

-See the latest simulation demo on Streamable: [https://streamable.com/6rcw1e](https://streamable.com/6rcw1e).
+See the latest simulation demo on Streamable: [https://streamable.com/27g921](https://streamable.com/27g921).

+## Update 13/11/2020
+We've completed the first part of the project: getting a 1000kg payload to Mars.
+The parameters we used were a sail size of 750x750m, a payload mass of 1000kg, the sail material was WES-Technik 2um aluminised mylar weighing 2.6g/m^2, a simulation length of 500 days, and all other parameters were default.
+Watch our final simulation [here](https://streamable.com/27g921).

 ## Usage
 Run `python main.py <launchDate>` for a quick simulation without changing any parameters.
 Launch date is required and should be provided in the format `dd/mm/yyyy`.
 The optional parameters are as follows: